A Functional Perspective on Knowledge Distillation in Neural Networks: Vision Results

 \subsubsection{VGG19 with RandAugment}

 \paragraph{Findings:} For the VGG19 on the TinyImageNet with RandAugment, we observe a high train loss of circa $0.27$ and a train accuracy of circa 0.93.
-As expected, given the results on the RandAugment ResNet50 that we present in the main body of the paper, we see substantial transfer across all alpha values; see Tables \ref{tab:tina-vgg-ts-0}, \ref{tab:tina-vgg-ts-1}, \ref{tab:tina-vgg-ts-2} and \ref{tab:vgg-tina-significance}.
-This substantial and significant transfer of knowledge, as expected, coincides with a strong asymmetric transfer of knowledge favouring incorrect predictions, as shown in Figure~\ref{fig:tina-vgg-prediction}.
+As expected, given the results on the RandAugment ResNet50 that we present in the main body of the paper, we see statistically supported transfer across all $\alpha$ values; see Tables \ref{tab:tina-vgg-ts-0}, \ref{tab:tina-vgg-ts-1}, \ref{tab:tina-vgg-ts-2} and \ref{tab:vgg-tina-significance}.
+This substantial and statistically supported transfer of knowledge, as expected, coincides with a strong asymmetric transfer of knowledge favouring incorrect predictions, as shown in Figure~\ref{fig:tina-vgg-prediction}.